trimble-oss/modus-wc-2.0/.github/pull_request_template.md

 ### :white_check_mark: Self Code Review Checklist

+PR authors and reviewers, please verify that all of these items have been completed.

 - [ ] My code is clean and readable.
 - [ ] I followed standard conventions.
+- [ ] Component code is WCAG 2.2 compliant (if applicable).
+- [ ] I have made corresponding changes to theme files (if applicable).
-- [ ] I have made corresponding changes to the documentation (if necessary).
+- [ ] I have made corresponding changes to the documentation (if applicable).
+- [ ] I made Storybook changes including usage documentation (if applicable).

 ### :link: Azure DevOps Work Item